sampsyo/cs6120/content/blog/2019-10-19-loop-invariant-code-motion/index.md

 """
 +++

-Loop Invariant Code Motion hoists what doesn't need to be in the loop—invariant code—out of the loop.
-This optimization cuts down the number of instructions executed, by making sure unecessary repetition is avoided.
-To implement this we first identified natural loops and the invariant code within them.
-After moving the invariant code outside of their original natural loop,
+Loop Invariant Code Motion hoists what doesn't need to be in the loop (invariant code) out of the loop.
+This optimization cuts down the number of instructions executed, by ensuring unnecessary repetition is avoided.
+Our implementation first identifies movable components, then iteratively moves them.

+After discussing how to see what can move, we’ll illustrate how code is moved, and

 # Loop